North Road Academy

 'A pupil has SEN where their learning difficulty or disability calls for special educational provision that is different from or additional to that normally available to pupils of the same age.’
 (SEND Code of Practice, 2014)

 Pupils are only identified as SEN if they do not make adequate progress once they have had intervention/reasonable adjustments and good quality personalised teaching.
-The purpose of identification is to work out what action Northroad needs to take to support the child.
-At Northroad Academy we identify the needs of pupils by considering the needs of the whole child, not just the special educational needs.
+The purpose of identification is to work out what action North Road Academy needs to take to support each child.
+At North Road Academy we identify the needs of pupils by considering the needs of the whole child, not just the special educational needs.

 Assessment is a continual process that can identify pupils who may have special educational needs.